Single-Peaked Consistency for Weak Orders Is Easy: Results

-If there exist two distinct candidates $a,b \in C$ such that $a \sim b$ in $v_i$ and they are the most preferred candidates in $v_i$, then output ``no solution'' since there is no ordering where the preference profile containing $v_i$ is single-peaked. \end{construction}
+If there exist two candidates $a,b \in C$ such that $(a \sim b)$ in $v$ and they are the most preferred candidates in $v$, then output a matrix that has no solution. \end{construction}

-When each preference order in a given preference profile has a unique most preferred candidate and the preference profile is single-plateaued it is clearly also single-peaked.
-Construction~\ref{con:mat2} simply adds a condition that outputs ``no solution'' when a preference order has more than one most preferred candidate to Construction~\ref{con:mat3}.
-Therefore the proof of the following theorem follows directly from the proof of Theorem~\ref{thm:splat}. \begin{theorem} A preference profile $V$ of weak orders is single-peaked consistent if and only if there exists a permutation of the candidates such that $X$, constructed using Construction~\ref{con:mat2} has the property of consecutive ones in rows \end{theorem}
+Clearly the extension to Construction~\ref{con:mat3} above ensures that if there are multiple most preferred candidates in a preference order then the preference matrix constructed from that order does not have the consecutive ones property.

-As a result of the proof of Theorem~\ref{thm:blacksp} the PQ-tree algorithm by Booth and Lueker~\shortcite{boo-lue:j:pqtrees} can be applied to determine single-peaked consistency for weak orders in polynomial time. \begin{theorem} Determining if a given preference profile $V$ of weak orders is single-peaked is in $\p$. \end{theorem}
+When a preference order has a unique most preferred candidate and is single-plateaued, it is clearly also single-peaked.
+Construction~\ref{con:mat2} ensures that no preference order contains more than one most preferred candidate the same way that Construction~\ref{con:mat3} ensures that no preference order contains three or more candidates that are all ranked indifferent to each other and that are not the most preferred candidates, since this always results in a nonpeak plateau.
+So the proof of the following theorem follows from the proof of Theorem~\ref{thm:splat}, but using Lemma~\ref{lem:sp} instead of Lemma~\ref{lem:plat}.